LucasSilbernagel/weather-dash/README.md

 `cd weather-dash`
 `code .`

-In the root folder of your app, create a new file called `.env` and save your OpenWeatherMap API key in it with a key of REACT_APP_WEATHER_API_KEY.
+In the root folder of your app, create a new file called `.env` and save your OpenWeatherMap API key in it with a key of `REACT_APP_WEATHER_API_KEY`.
 The file should now look something like this:

 `REACT_APP_WEATHER_API_KEY = 72s1f71bc28cv71ayce63749f6g96b78`